 2. Adaptive Battery and Brightness

 In the never-ending pursuit of better battery life, Android Pie’s Adaptive Battery feature will learn the apps you use over time and prioritize system resources to them.
 As for the apps you hardly ever use?
-Well, Android Pie will basically ignore them until you actually open them.
+Well, Android Pie will ignore them until you open them.
 In the end, this saves on battery and makes everyone happy.
 Enable or disable Adaptive Battery in Settings > Battery > Adaptive Battery.
 Android’s automatic brightness also gets an upgrade in Pie.
 Now, your phone will learn the brightness level you prefer in certain apps and environments and adjust it automatically.
-You can help train it by opening the Quick Settings panel (pull down on the notification bar twice) and adjusting the brightness as needed.
+You can help train it by opening the Quick Settings panel (pull down on the notification bar twice) and adjusting the brightness.
+And in case you find any difficulty, you can always contact our Android mobile application development company.

 3. App Actions